JockLawrie/SpineBasedRecordLinkage.jl/README.md

 1. `construct_spine` is used to construct a spine from a given table.

-2. `run_linkage` is used to link several tables to the spine.
+2. `run_linkage` is used to link one or more tables to the spine.

 Both operations are configured in YAML files and run as scripts, so that users needn't write any Julia code.